Appeals and Petitions

 Binghamton University students must successfully complete all General Education requirements as a condition of graduation.
 Generally speaking, General Education requirements are not waived for any students.
 However, we are aware that some students with special circumstances feel their situation warrants a waiver of one of the General Education requirements.
 Appeals of General Education requirements are considered by the University Undergraduate Curriculum Committee (UUCC), the committee which oversees Binghamton's General Education program.

-Questions regarding the appeals process should be directed to Liz Abate, Coordinator of General Education, at 607-777-2146 or email@example.com.
+Questions regarding the appeals process should be directed to the Coordinator of General Education at 607-777-2146.

 Submitting an Appeal